JWW87/CentralAuth-Docs/docs/admin/dashboard/organization/integration.md

 This tab shows all the information needed to integrate CentralAuth with your application.
 You can find the following information:

 - **Domain**: The domain to which you can redirect users to log in.
-This is centralauth.com by default, but you can change it to your own custom domain.
-See the [organization settings tab](/admin/dashboard/organization/settings) for more information.
+This is `centralauth.com` by default, but you can change it to your own [custom domain](/admin/dashboard/organization/settings#custom-domains) or CentralAuth subdomain.
+You don't have to choose here which domain to use; you can use any of them interchangeably.
+However, there are some differences between the domains.
+See the [Which domain should I use?](#which-domain-should-i-use) section for more information.
 - **Client ID**: The unique ID for this organization to use in your application.
 - **Client Secret**: The secret key for this organization to use in your application.

 :::tip
 To integrate CentralAuth with your application, you require some technical knowledge.
 If you need help, contact your development team or check the [developer documentation](/category/developers).
 :::

+## Which domain should I use?

+You can use any of the following domains to redirect users to log in:

+- **`centralauth.com`**: This is the default domain and will work for most use cases.
+The default OAuth providers (like Google, Facebook, etc.) will also work out of the box with this domain without any additional configuration.
+Passkeys will also work, but all passkeys will be created under the `centralauth.com` domain for all organizations using this domain.
+This might be confusing for users having multiple accounts on different organizations using the same domain.
+It is recommended to use a custom domain or subdomain when using passkeys.
+- **Your CentralAuth subdomain**: When you created your organization, a subdomain was automatically created for you (e.g. `your-organization.centralauth.com`).
+You can use this subdomain to redirect users to log in.
+This way, users will see your organization's name in the URL, which increases trust.
+However, the default OAuth providers will not work out of the box with this domain.
+You have to configure each OAuth provider to accept logins from this subdomain.
+Check the [OAuth provider documentation](/admin/dashboard/organization/connections#oauth-providers) for more information.
+- **Your own custom domain**: If you have a custom domain set up, you can use it to redirect users to the login page.
+This way, users will see your own domain in the URL, which increases trust even more.
+However, the default OAuth providers will not work out of the box with this domain.
+You have to configure each OAuth provider to accept logins from this custom domain.
+Check the [OAuth provider documentation](/admin/dashboard/organization/connections#oauth-providers) for more information.

 ## Generating a new client secret